step21/eurlex/README.md

 # pyeurlex package

 This is a python module to create SPARQL queries for the EU Cellar repository, run them and subsequently download their data.
 Notably, it directly supports all resource types.
+Inspired by the R-based [eurlex](https://github.com/michalovadek/eurlex) package by Michal Ovadek, but then I wanted one for python and was not satisfied with existing python packages.

 ## Usage